xixiaofinland/finter/README.md

 I use Tmux to handle sessions and windows in terminal. [my Tmux config file](https://github.com/xixiaofinland/dotfiles/blob/main/.tmux.conf).

 Everything is cool, except one feature is missing...
-What is it?

-I want to quickly list a bunch of folders and create a Tmux session with the folder name I select.
+I want to quickly list a bunch of folders and create a Tmux session with the selected folder name.

-This helps me to mentally isolate the work between folders/projects.
+This creates sessions between folders/projects to isolate workspaces.

 For instance, I hit a hotkey to pop up the list of folders/projects, I select one by fuzzy search, bang! the new session is created.

-Finter is born to fulfil this demand.
+Finter is born to fulfill this demand.

 [Github repo](https://github.com/xixiaofinland/finter)